sahithyandev/s2/src/content/docs/theory-of-electricity/05-transformer.md

 - $Z_1$ - impedance of the primary coil
 - $Z_2$ - impedance of the load in the secondary coil

+The above transformation is used to convert a transformer into a single circuit for analysis.

 ## Power